i4Ds/awesome-helio/README.md

 ### SDO

-- [Curated Image Parameter Dataset](http://dmlab.cs.gsu.edu/dmlabapi/isd_docs.html) - massive image parameter dataset extracted from the Solar Dynamics Observatory (SDO) mission’s AIA instrument, for the period of January 2011 through the current date, with the cadence of six minutes, for nine wavelength channels.
+- [Curated Image Parameter Dataset](http://dmlab.cs.gsu.edu/dmlabapi/isd_docs.html) - Massive image parameter dataset extracted from the Solar Dynamics Observatory (SDO) mission’s AIA instrument, for the period of January 2011 through the current date, with the cadence of six minutes, for nine wavelength channels.
 - [JSOC](http://jsoc.stanford.edu/) - Data products from the Solar Dynamics Observatory, as well as certain other missions and instruments, are available from the JSOC database.
-- [Machine Learning Data Set for NASA's Solar Dynamics Observatory](https://purl.stanford.edu/nk828sc2920) - a curated dataset from the NASA Solar Dynamics Observatory (SDO) mission in a format suitable for machine learning research.
+- [Machine Learning Data Set for NASA's Solar Dynamics Observatory](https://purl.stanford.edu/nk828sc2920) - A curated dataset from the NASA Solar Dynamics Observatory (SDO) mission in a format suitable for machine learning research.
-- [SDOBenchmark](https://i4ds.github.io/SDOBenchmark/) Machine learning image dataset for the prediction of solar flares.
+- [SDOBenchmark](https://i4ds.github.io/SDOBenchmark/) - Machine learning image dataset for the prediction of solar flares.

 ### IRIS